OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned for our upcoming meetups/events!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 6th January 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup to discuss potential events and workshops for the next upcoming semester and to felicitate all students from our chapter who got placed in companies recently.
-We shall also be reviewing the month in AppSec and we welcome new ideas for any potential projects.
+OWASP NIE Student Chapter conducted its chapter meetup to discuss potential events and workshops for the next upcoming semester and felicitated all students from our chapter who got placed in companies recently.
+We also reviewed the month in AppSec and had an influx of new ideas for multiple potential projects.

-## Past Meetings/Events

 **Git Gud - GitHub Workshop**\
 **Date & Time:** 18th December 2024, 11:00am IST\